 “Lead verifier independent reviewer” or “independent reviewer” means a lead verifier within a verification body who has not participated in conducting verification services for a reporting entity, offset project developer, or authorized project designee for the current reporting year who provides an independent review of verification services rendered to the reporting entity as required in section 95131.
 The independent reviewer is not required to meet the requirements for a sector specific verifier.

-“Legacy contract” shall have the meaning defined in section 95802(a) of the cap-and-trade regulation.
+“Legacy contract” shall have the meaning defined in section 95802(a) of the Cap-and-Invest Regulation.

-“Legacy contract transition assistance” means allowances provided under section 95894 of the cap-and-trade regulation to an entity which has applied for allowances on the basis of its legacy contract(s).
+“Legacy contract transition assistance” means allowances provided under section 95894 of the Cap-and-Invest Regulation to an entity which has applied for allowances on the basis of its legacy contract(s).

 “Less intensive verification” means the verification services provided in interim years between full verifications; less intensive verification of a reporting entity’s emissions data report only requires data checks and document reviews of a reporting entity’s emissions data report based on the analysis and risk assessment in the most current sampling plan developed as part of the most current full verification services.
 This level of verification may only be used if the verifier can provide findings with a reasonable level of assurance.